We’re looking for new Board Members

 As part of our ongoing effort to remain diverse, equitable, and inclusive, all identifying markers (name, school, business, etc.) will be removed from application materials to allow for the most objective review of skills and experience.
 The AIGA Philadelphia Board will review these edited documents to determine the best candidate for the position.

-Position Requirements
+Board Requirements

 • Attendance of one board meeting per month